 Cordelia: Well, not for fun, but she's like this Superman.
 Shouldn't there be different rules for her?

-In Band of Brothers, during Operation Market Garden, Easy Company comes across a Dutch bell tower that the Germans are using to spot for artillery.
+- In Band of Brothers, during Operation Market Garden, Easy Company comes across a Dutch bell tower that the Germans are using to conceal their tanks from the advancing Allies.
 They ask a British tank commander to fire through the tower, which would destroy the building but also hit the German tank on the other side.
 The British commander refuses, citing that they are under orders to minimize collateral damage in friendly countries.
 This ends up costing the British tank crew their lives, as they are sitting ducks once they round the corner into German crosshairs.

-- House: Dr. House in Real Life would have his medical license stripped and multiple malpractice suits, if not actually be in prison.
+- House: Dr. House in Real Life would have his medical license stripped and face multiple malpractice suits, if not actually be in prison.
 Members of his staff and the hospital would also find themselves in trouble.
 The hospital actually earmarks a portion of the budget for House-related lawsuits (although, due to the Arson, Murder, and Lifesaving trope also being in effect, House is well within this budget).

 Hetty: The Koi fish in that fountain went belly up from the botulimin.
 Oh dear, when one so rarely uses that phrase literally.
 Anyway, the mall has billed us $72,000.